-Expected volatility is based on the historical volatility of the same industry; the expected life of the options is based on the Company's issuance methods; the expected dividends and risk-free interest rate are based on government bonds.
+Expected volatility is based on the historical volatility of the same industry; the expected life of the options is based on the Company's issuance methods; the expected dividends and risk-free interest rate is based on government bonds.

-The expense recognized by the Company and ETERGE due to the employee stock options in 2020 and 2019 were \$1,639 and \$5,619, respectively.
+The expense recognized by the Company and ETERGE due to the employee stock options in 2020 was \$1,639.